ashwinath/money-tracker-telegram/README.md

-reim | Amount to be reimbursed, usually paying first using CC and friends paying back later. shared reim | Amount to be reimbursed, usually paying first using CC and taking from shared account. special shared reim | Amount to be reimbursed, usually paying first using CC and taking from shared account, not counting into regular spend. own | Regular type of spending for ownself.
+reim | Amount to be reimbursed, usually paying first using CC and friends paying back later. shared reim | Amount to be reimbursed, usually paying first using CC and taking from shared account. special shared reim | Amount to be reimbursed, usually paying first using CC and taking from shared account, not counting into regular spend. shared | Amount that is shared but other party had paid first special shared | Amount that is shared but other party had paid first and it's a one off thing own | Regular type of spending for ownself.

 ### Classification